Term 7: April 20 to June, 2026

 Vision Statement

-To prepare our youth the leaders of the future to fulfill their potential with the critical thinking skills, historical knowledge, cultural competencies, and innovative approaches they will need to live with integrity and purpose.
+To prepare our youth, the leaders of tomorrow, with the critical skills, historical knowledge, cultural competencies and innovative approaches they will need to live with integrity and purpose.